How to Apply for Financial Aid

 Application Process

 An application for a graduate assistantship must be filed with the Office of Graduate Studies and will be held on file for one year.
 Please resubmit an application for each year you wish to obtain an assistantship.
-The application will be available in January and will be due in April of each year.
+The application will be available in January and due in April each year.

 Definition